nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Bulk cleanup operations
 - Starting fresh with an empty task list

+**Safety Features:**
+- Frontend confirmation dialog prevents accidental deletion
+- Returns count of deleted tasks for verification
+- Optimistic UI updates with rollback on error
+- Clear error messages on failure

 **Note:** This operation cannot be undone.
 All tasks are permanently deleted from the database.
+Always confirm the operation in the confirmation dialog.

 ### GET /health
 Returns the health status of the backend.